kdeldycke/kevin-deldycke-blog/content/2011/how-open-source-an-internal-corporate-project-webping.md

 ## Hide and obfuscate hard-coded content

 As WebPing was created for internal needs in my previous job, its original code base contains lots of references to the former infrastructure it lives in.
-My professional standards requires me to remove all these sensible informations before making WebPing available to the public.
+My professional standards requires me to remove all these sensible information before making WebPing available to the public.

 For example, here is the commands which allowed me to remove all references to hostnames of our intranets: